Giftbit/bombard/README.md

 You can aquire an already zipped lambda function from https://s3-us-west-2.amazonaws.com/giftbit-public-resources/cloudformation/bombard/lambda/bombard.0.1.0.zip

-Upload the zipped file to an s3 bucket you control, in the region that with to use.
+Upload the zipped file to an s3 bucket you control, in the region that you wish to use.
 You will need to change the `LambdaZipS3Key` and `LambdaZipS3Bucket` parameters of the CloudFormation template to point to the new zip file.

 ### Deploy CloudFormation Template